 Michelle stayed in residential treatment for 3 months with Nicholas where she learned how to be a good mom and worked on her mental health and recovery.
 When she completed residential treatment, her case manager referred her to a program that provides housing support so that she could get an apartment.
 She then continued services in Nexus’ intensive outpatient program.

-Out on her own, Michelle initially stumbled in her sobriety, but quickly realized that Nexus had taught her the tools she needed to get back on her recovery path, which she remains on to date.
+Out on her own, Michelle initially stumbled in her recovery, but quickly realized that Nexus had taught her the tools she needed to get back on her recovery path, which she remains on to date.
 Every day she wakes up with affirmations and does journaling every night.
 In addition, she uses her AA and NA books and stays connected to Nexus through the Generations Sober Mom Squad.
 “When I got out of Nexus, the Mom Squad gave me accountability,” says Michelle.
 “It’s a bunch of moms that are all in recovery and we’re all trying our hardest and it’s just so much support.”

 These days, she enjoys living a healthy lifestyle and caring for her son and their home.
 She also recently found employment with Nexus’ community partner, Trusted World, which provides clothing, food, and hygiene products for people facing circumstantial poverty, including the women and children at Nexus.
 She first learned of the organization when she was in treatment.
 “We had nothing,” Michelle recalls, “because the baby and I took off in the middle of the night.”
 Her case manager placed an order with Trusted World, who sent clothing and hygiene products in a box with an inspirational card.
 Remembering how much this helped her, Michelle jumped at the chance to work at Trusted World when the opportunity arose.